 Commonly known as Amla, scientifically defined as Phyllanthus Emblica L., Indian spinach has antiviral and antimicrobial properties as well as beneficial nutritional effects.
 You can read it thoroughly in the dedicated article: “Amla: property”.

-The spinach is grown since 1700; The first official news comes from England; So it seems that this island has spread to the rest of Europe, with the various species of selected cultivars.
-Of all the countries, the one that most liked this plant was Germany.
+Gooseberries have been cultivated since 1700; the first official news comes from England; therefore it seems that from this island it then spread to the rest of Europe, with the various species of selected cultivars.
+Of all the countries, the one that most appreciated this plant was Germany.

 Uses and Traditions –